Ungadeu/ChatSupport/README.md

 * There is no specific message format enforced in the code, so messages can be any arbitrary text.

 # Order of Messages:
-* When a peer sends a message, it is broadcasted to all other connected peers.
+* When a peer sends a message, it is broadcast to all other connected peers.
 * The server does not enforce a specific order for message delivery among peers.
 Messages are sent asynchronously as they are received from clients.

 # Actions Taken on Message Transmission and Receipt: